Nystrata/PrimeWidescreenHUDHelper/README.md

 # PrimeWidescreenHUDHelper
 The original [MetroidPrimeWidescreen](https://wiki.dolphin-emu.org/index.php?title=Metroid_Prime_(GC)#16:9_HUD_Mod) mod has very involved installation steps that require the user to manually extract the ISO, unpack PAK files, and manually copy over the required files.
-This batch script package automates it.
+This batch script package automates it with a simple to run batch script.

 # Mod Installation
 - Download the original [MetroidPrimeWidescreen from the Dolphin Wiki](https://wiki.dolphin-emu.org/index.php?title=Metroid_Prime_(GC)#16:9_HUD_Mod) and extract it.